Partha11/qsms-builds/docs/campaigns.md

 **Automated Scheduling:** For scheduled campaigns, QSMS provides fine grained control.
 You can go into the app settings and choose the sms submission frequency and chunk size.
 After you have set these parameters, your sms will be sent at the specified intervals.
 The minimum allowed time interval is 15 minutes and it can be customized as per your requirements.

 {: .note }
 At this moment, the customization of the time interval is not available.
-It will be available in the next release.
+Some predefined intervals are available through the app settings.
+Custom time intervals will be available in the next release.

-### Managing Ongoing Campaigns
+## Managing Ongoing Campaigns

 After setting up and initiating your campaigns, QSMS allows you to monitor and manage them.

 - **Campaign Dashboard:** Access a dashboard where you can see the status of all your active, scheduled, and completed campaigns.
 - **Pause/Resume Campaigns:** Temporarily stop a running campaign or resume a paused one.
 - **Edit Scheduled Campaigns:** Modify the content or schedule of campaigns that have not yet started sending.
-- **View Basic Stats:** While full analytics are an [upcoming feature](/releases), you will be able to see basic delivery status for your messages.
+- **View Basic Stats:** While full analytics are an [upcoming feature](https://github.com/Partha11/qsms-builds/releases), you will be able to see basic delivery status for your messages.

 For more detailed information on managing your recipient lists, please refer to the [Recipient Management (CSV Import)](/recipients.html) page.